Note: This post was edited on August 28, 2019 to fix/replace broken links.

 - University of Houston score ID practice exam

-- Yale DMA/MMA sample extrance exam one and sample entrance exam two – the essay portions that end these exams are probably a little too difficult for the purpose of an entrance exam, but it’s good to look at to get your brain working.
+- Yale DMA/MMA sample extrance exam one and sample entrance exam two – these are probably more difficult than your average entrance exam, but it’s good to look at to get your brain working.

 - USC theory and analysis sample exam and study suggestions